Naseeruddin Shah

-Naseeruddin Shah (born 20 July 1950) is an Indian actor.
-He was notable in Indian parallel cinema and has starred in various international productions.
-He has won numerous awards in his career, including three National Film Awards, three Filmfare Awards and the Volpi Cup for Best Actor at the Venice Film Festival.
-The Government of India honoured him with the Padma Shri and the Padma Bhushan awards for his contributions to Indian cinema.
+Naseeruddin Shah (Note: /hns/.) (/hns/; born 20 July 1950) is an Indian actor who works primarily in Hindi films.
+One of the most prolific actors of Indian cinema, especially in the parallel cinema movement, he has also starred in various international productions.
+He is the recipient of several accolades, including three National Film Awards, three Filmfare Awards and the Volpi Cup for Best Actor at the Venice Film Festival.
+The Government of India honoured him with the Padma Shri in 1987 and the Padma Bhushan in 2003 for his contributions to Indian cinema.

 In 1982, he married his second wife, actress Ratna Pathak, daughter of actress Dina Pathak, with whom he has two sons.
 His sister-in-law is actress Supriya Pathak, who is married to actor Pankaj Kapur.

-Early life
+Early life and education

 Naseeruddin Shah was born on 20 July 1950 in Barabanki town, Uttar Pradesh, into a Nawab family.
 His great-great-grandfather was the Afghan warlord Jan-Fishan Khan, who would go on to become the Nawab of Sardhana.
 His relatives include author-diplomat Ikbal Ali Shah, poet Amina Shah, Omar Ali-Shah and Idries Shah, the latter of whom both Sufi writers.
+His relatives from Pakistan include actor-director Syed Kamal, Shah Mahboob Alam, former joint director and head of Pakistan's Intelligence Bureau in Sindh and Balochistan, and cricketer Owais Shah.

 Shah attended St. Anselm's Ajmer school and St Joseph's College, Nainital.
 He graduated in arts from Aligarh Muslim University in 1971 and attended National School of Drama in Delhi.

 His elder brother, Lt.
 General Zameerud-din Shah (Retd.)
 PVSM, SM, VSM, had a distinguished career in the military, having served as Deputy Chief of the Army Staff of the Indian Army, and later was appointed a member of the Armed Forces Tribunal and also Vice-Chancellor of Aligarh Muslim University.